kenzierocks/beat-dropper/README.md

 to the file in the brackets.

 ### Build and Run
-There's no releases yet, or any planned, so to get up and running simply type `./gradlew installDist` at your terminal.
+There's no release yet, or any planned, so to get up and running simply type `./gradlew installDist` at your terminal.
 Then you can run `./build/install/beat-dropper/bin/beat-dropper` in place of `beat-dropper` in the above commands.